SokolAK/QAWA-Fortran-Code-Profiler/README.md

 Usage: run shell script './qawa <command>' or python script 'python qawa.py <command>'

 List of commands:
-wrap [out] ...... add profiling wrappers to files listed in config.py.
+wrap <config.py> -o [out] ....
+Add profiling wrappers to files listed in <config.py>.
                                Profiling data will be saved to [out] file located in <QAWA_DIR>/outs/.
-                  If no [out] is passed, the output filename is set to 'qawa.out'. unwrap .......... restore the original version of the source files from before the wrapping process report <out> .... generate reports based on the given <out> file
+                               If no [out] is passed, the output filename is set to 'qawa.out'. unwrap <config.py> ...........
+Restore the original version of the source files listed in <config.py>
+                               from before the wrapping process. report <out> .................
+Generate reports based on the given <out> file.
 ```

-## :recycle: Typical workflow
+## ♻️ Typical workflow
-### :chart_with_upwards_trend: Wrapping and profiling your project
+### &nbsp; &nbsp; 📈 Wrapping and profiling your project:
 ```
 qawa wrap (1) ->
 -> check wrap report (2) ->